siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

   "IdentifierBomFilePath": "",
-//CycloneDxSBomTemplatePath : To be used when customer is providing manual SBOM template "CycloneDxSBomTemplatePath": "/PathToSBOMTemplateFile", "ArtifactoryUploadApiKey": "<Insert ArtifactoryUploadApiKey in a secure way>",//This should be Jfrog Key "ArtifactoryUploadUser": "<Insert ArtifactoryUploadUser>",//This should be Jfrog user name "RemoveDevDependency": true,
+//CycloneDxSBomTemplatePath : To be used when customer is providing manual SBOM template "CycloneDxSBomTemplatePath": "/PathToSBOMTemplateFile", "ArtifactoryUploadApiKey": "<Insert ArtifactoryUploadApiKey in a secure way>",//This should be Jfrog Ref token "ArtifactoryUploadUser": "<Insert ArtifactoryUploadUser>",//This should be Jfrog user name and it's Optional "RemoveDevDependency": true,
   "EnableFossTrigger": true,
   "Release": false,